Gr33nDrag0n69/LiskMonitor/README.md

  ![##Images_README_Header##](./PNG/Header.png)

-LiskMonitor is a stand-alone PowerShell script to do end-user monitoring on Lisk MainNet and TestNet nodes and delegates.
+LiskMonitor is a stand-alone PowerShell script to do end-user monitoring on Lisk MainNet Node(s) and Delegate.
 It uses PowerShell so it run only on Windows but can monitor a node on any type of installation since it uses HTTP protocol to communicate with API.

-This is v1.0.0.x of the script.
 Included features are:

  - Monitoring Block Height of every provided nodes URLs.
  - Monitoring Last Forged Block Height of configured delegate on all provided nodes URLs.
  - Monitoring Delegate Forging Status on all provided URLs.

-If I see enough interest, next version will/could include:

- - Full encryption of your configuration parameters in an external config file.
- - Auto-switching of active forging node on detection of a problem on currently active forging node.
- - Daily/Hourly Auto-transfer of forged Lisk in secondary account.
- - Multi-Accounts Daily Balance Reporting
- - Monitoring Port Accessibility and Latency Problem of all provided URLs.
- - And more ...

-###**Installation**

-Download latest version here: [LiskMonitor-master.zip](https://github.com/Gr33nDrag0n69/LiskMonitor/archive/master.zip)

-Extract the zip archive and copy the LiskMonitor.ps1 file to it's final destination.

-I recommend saving it near root directory.
-For example: C:\SCRIPTS\LiskMonitor.ps1
+Current Threshold values are 300 seconds for last block age and 90 minutes for last forged block age.

+If you like it, please vote for me on Lisk MainNet for Delegate or I accept donation. :)

+Delegate: Gr33nDrag0n / Address: 17688865274499765764S

+##**Installation**

+Save a copy of LiskMonitor.ps1

+This README use this path C:\Scripts\LiskMonitor.ps1, adjust accordingly if you use something else.

-###**Configuration, Manual Usage & Testing**
+##**Configuration, Manual Usage & Testing**

 Open the script in your favorite text editor.
 Basic Notepad WILL work but not recommended.
 I recommend notepad++ available for free [HERE](https://notepad-plus-plus.org/).

-Scroll to line #81
+Scroll to line #71

 > Configurable Variables | MANDATORY !!!
 EDIT THIS SECTION !!!

-The configuration is splitted in 3 sub-sections:
+The configuration is splitted in sub-sections:

+ - Monitoring
  - E-mail
+ - Account
+ - Nodes

+### **Configuring Monitoring Section**

+This script can test 3 things:

- - MainNet
+ - All nodes blockheight
- - TestNet
+ - Delegate forging status

-#### **E-mail**
+ - Delegate last forged block age

+This section allow disabling a specific test.

+### **Configuring E-mail Section**

 In this section we will configure the address used to send and received the monitoring automatic e-mails.

 Config.          | Description                                                                    | Value Example
 ------------     | -------------                                                                  | -------------
-SenderEmail      | This is the e-mail that will be used as sender by the script.                  | = 'liskmonitor@mydomain.com'
+SenderEmail      | This is the e-mail that will be used as sender by the script.                  | = 'LiskMonitor@mydomain.com'
 SenderSmtp       | This is the domain or IP address the script will use as SMTP to send messages. | = 'smtp.myinternetprovider.com'
 SendErrorMail    | Enable/Disable the sending of errors messages.                                 | = $True
 ErrorEmailList   | E-mail List                                                                    | = @('home@mydomain.com', '1234567890@phoneprovider.com')
-SendWarningMail  | Enable/Disable the sending of warnings messages.                               | = $True
-WarningEmailList | E-mail List                                                                    | = @('home@mydomain.com')
-SendInfoMail     | Enable/Disable the sending of infos messages.                                  | = $False
-InfoEmailList    | E-mail List                                                                    | = @('home@mydomain.com')

-####_About EmailList_
+###_About EmailList_

 1 entry example:
 > @('email@domain.com')